Acharapakkam: Demographics

 As of the India census, Acharapakkam had a population of 9013.
 Males and females each have an equal percentage of the population.
 Its literacy rate of almost 73% is higher than the national average of 59.5%; with 56% of the males and 44% of females being literate.
 10% of the population is under 6 years of age.

 Transportation

 As Acharapakkam lies on the busy NH45, this place is easily reachable from any part of the state.
 TNSTC-VPM operates buses between Acharapakkam and major parts of the district, and also to some deep interior villages.
-Although long-distance buses (SETC & others) don't stop at Acharapakkam, due to its proximity to Melmaruvathur, one can easily access Acharapakkam by alighting at Melmaruvathur.
+Although long-distance buses (SETC and others) don't stop at Acharapakkam, due to its proximity to Melmaruvathur, one can easily access Acharapakkam by alighting at Melmaruvathur.
 Both government and private buses serve Acharapakkam.